Email Deliverability in Debt Collection: Six Key Questions to Ask Your Provider

 Why It Matters

 Email Delivery Rate refers to the successful transmission of an email from the sender to the recipient’s mail server, measured by emails delivered divided by the number of emails sent.
+Digital debt collection partners that can achieve a high rate gives your business confidence that communications are getting in front of delinquent customers.

 How TrueAccord Measures Up

 TrueAccord has a 99% email delivery rate, compared to the average email delivery rate of approximately 90%.
+It’s one of the main metrics that separates debt recovery email performance of TrueAccord services from the competition.

 Why It Matters

 Successful email delivery doesn’t mean that it actually makes it into the recipient’s inbox.
 Deliverability divides how many emails reach the recipient’s inbox, as opposed to their spam folder, by the total number of emails sent.
+Your domain reputation also has a big impact on email deliverability in debt collection.
+The better your email reputation, the less likely your communications are to end up in spam folders.

 How TrueAccord Measures Up